The author joined my Podcast for a talk in November 2024.

 That's about it, but I realized.

-Here, in A Better World, the sexism still is subtle, but as the main figure, Linda, is aware of the sexism, it's not as hidden as in Good neighbours.
+Here, in A Better World, the sexism still is subtle, but the main figure, Linda, is aware of the sexism, it's not as hidden as in Good neighbours.
 The two figures in Good neighours do not seem to question the behaviour of their husbands, it's normal for them.
-But Linda used to try to change something, but failed.
+Linda tries to change something, but fails.

-More importantly, Russell, Linda's husband, has his moment in which he realises how he treats his wife.
+More importantly, Russell, Linda's husband, has his moments in which he realises how he treats his wife.

 And, most interestingly, there is a dialogue, in which Linda's and Russell's son describes the behaviour of his Mum (Linda) towards him: